d-rothen/euler-loading/README.md

 Place a `ds-crawler.config` in the root of each modality directory — ds-crawler will then parse the directory tree and assign each file an ID derived from its path properties.
 Files across modalities are matched by these IDs, so **the directory structure must be consistent** across modalities (identical hierarchy and naming conventions up to the modality-specific parts captured in the config).

-Calibration files (`camera_intrinsics`, `camera_extrinsics`) discovered by ds-crawler in the hierarchy are automatically inherited by descendant files and made available in the sample dict.
+Calibration files or other per-scene/per-sequence metadata can be loaded via `hierarchical_modalities`.
+These files are matched to samples based on their position in the hierarchy — all files at or above a sample's hierarchy level are included and cached for efficiency.

 ## Testing